Sharp Passing Effort, Rush Defense Dominates Second Scrimmage

 Watch interviews with Coach McNeill, Damon Magazu and Daniel Drake following ECU's second practice of the spring.

 ECU vs. Ohio (USA Today Gallery)

 East Carolina vs. Louisiana - R+L Carriers New Orleans Bowl - AP Photos (12/22/12)

 AP Photos: East Carolina at Southern Miss

-When former Pirate defensive back and assistant coach Ruffin McNeill came home three years ago, the return offered a promise of renewed Purple and Gold passion.
+When former Pirate defensive back and assistant coach Ruffin McNeill came home four years ago, the return offered a promise of renewed Purple and Gold passion.